dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Since the creation of Kubernetes, we are seeing an increasing number of CNCF projects built as control planes (FluxCD, ArgoCD, Crossplane, whatever...).
 The concept of a control plane is built on the idea of service that watches a declared state and make sure that a system's actual state reflects the declared state.
 If the desired state changes, the control plane ensures that the new declared state is automatically reflected in the actual state.

 <!-- ecosystem and now also external resources? -->
-At its core, Kubernetes stores a declared state in its etcd-database, and different services watch this state and make sure the actual state reflects the declared state.
-Kubernetes can be used as an platform for control planes, because Kubernetes' API server can be queried to manipulate the state of declared Kubneretes Objects.
-Control planes can call the API server and manage the life cycles of it's custom Kubernetes Objects (`CustomResourceDefinitions`[[s]](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions)).
-During the last years, new control planes (e.g. Crossplane) have emerged that also manage the state of cloud resources (e.g. databases and Kubernetes clusters).
-This means control planes like Crossplane can be used to replaced infrastructure tools like Terraform, by controlling the resources' life cycle from inside Kubernetes.
+At its core, Kubernetes stores a declared state in its etcd-database, and different services (control plane components) watch this state and make sure the actual state reflects the declared state.
+Kubernetes can be used as an platform for control planes, because Kubernetes' API server can be queried to manipulate the state of its declared Kubernetes Objects.
+Control planes can call the API server and manage the life cycles of it's custom Kubernetes Objects (CRD[[s]](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions)).
+Control planes in Kubernetes have proven to be good at managing internal state (e.g scheduling and deploying containers), but during the last years, new control planes like Crossplane that manage the state of cloud resources (e.g. databases and Kubernetes clusters) have emerged.
+This means control planes like Crossplane can be used to replaced infrastructure tools like Terraform, by controlling the cloud resources' life cycle from inside Kubernetes.

 <!-- big question -->
-Now the question is if multiple control planes can be combine to create a universal control plane for handling all kinds of state, all managed from within Kubernetes?
-This paper will implement a universal control plane for handling both internal state software deployment and cloud resources and discuss the implications.
+Now the question is if multiple control planes can be combine to create a universal control plane for handling all kinds of state, all managed from within Kubernetes.
+This paper will implement a universal control plane for handling both internal state (e.g. containers) and external state (e.g. cloud resources) and discuss the challenges and implications.

 # 6. Motivation